wesleycamargo/azure-docs.pt-br/articles/vs-azure-tools-optimizing-azure-code-in-visual-studio.md

 <properties
-   pageTitle="Otimizando o código do Azure no Visual Studio | Microsoft Azure" description="Saiba mais sobre como as ferramentas de otimização de código do Azure no Visual Studio ajudam a tornar o código mais robusto e com melhor desempenho." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Optimizing your Azure code in Visual Studio | Microsoft Azure" description="Learn about how Azure code optimization tools in Visual Studio help make your code more robust and better-performing." services="visual-studio-online" documentationCenter="na" authors="TomArcher"